keanukf/DSND_Term2/README.md

 # Link to Webapp [https://udacity-venture-recommendation.herokuapp.com/](https://udacity-venture-recommendation.herokuapp.com/)

-# Digital Health Venture Dashboard
+# New York Times Dashboard

-This is a flask app that visualizes a set of data including digital health startups.
+This is a flask app that visualizes a set of data including all articles by New York Times published this month.
 Data is visualized using Plotly.
 This is a project in development for the Udacity Data Scientist Nanodegree.

-## Getting Started

-This flask app can be used as a template for visualizing your own data.
-Use the template to enhance your professional portfolio.

 ## Prerequisites